efournier92/TaskTracker/README.md

 - Presently, navigating to the `view-task` route will makes an additional `graphql` call to fetch details for the individual task.
   - While this call would be required were we to land on a route cold, we should bypass the call when navigating from the `TaskIndex` page, give we already have the details we need.
 - Were we planning to extend the front-end application any further, we would most certainly want to integrate a test suite.
-  - _While I forwent doing so in the interest of time (likely a falacy), I'd be far more comfortable refactoring if I had a suite of specs to run._
+  - _While I forwent doing so in the interest of time (likely a fallacy), I'd be far more comfortable refactoring if I had a suite of specs to run._
 - The front-end could benefit additional validations on inputs and rendering of error responses from GraphQL mutations, in the interest of enhancing UX.
+- Some additional environment work should be done to avoid needing to export `PGUSER` and `PGPASSWORD` in order to configure the PostreSQL database.

 ## Feature Stories